On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

+Such relaxations are a special case of even more general relaxations that are based on a linearization of the Boolean constraints (for example \cite{KothariMR17}).
+Specifically, a linearization maps each assignment $x \in \{\pm 1\}^n$ to a vector $v_x \in \R^N$ and each relevant $k$-ary Boolean constraint $C$ to a vector $w_C\in \R^N$.
+For a convex body $K$ in $\R^N$ that includes $\{v_x \cond x \in \{\pm 1\}^n \}$, given a set $C_1,\ldots,C_m$ of Boolean predicates on $x$ one considers the program $\max_{v \in K} \sum_{i\in [m]} \la v,w_{C_i}\ra$.
+Note that condition $\{v_x \cond x \in \{\pm 1\}^n \} \subset K$ ensures that the optimum of this program is always at least as large as the optimum of the original problem.
+In order to be useful, such a relaxation also needs to be able to distinguish between instances with high and low values of the optimum in the original program (for some appropriate values of ``high" and ``low").

+Here we consider an even more general class of convex relaxations.
+First, we allow mapping Boolean constraints to general convex objective functions.
+That is, a Boolean function $C$ over $\on^n$ is mapped to a convex function $f_C$ over a convex body $K \in \R^N$.
+We will not need an explicit mapping between the Boolean input and vectors in $K$ but will only require that the value of the optimum of the resulting objectives allows us to distinguish between instances with high and low values of the optimum in the original program.
+Also note that going beyond linear objectives implies that we will be minimizing (and not maximizing) the resulting objective.

-Our lower bounds apply to distributional CSPs in which constraints are sampled from a distribution $D$.
-As can be seen from the example and the general form, to solve such CSPs we need to solve the following class of convex programs $\min_{x \in K} \E_{w \sim D} [f(x,w))]$, where $K$ is a fixed convex $N$-dimensional set (that is not dependent the distribution $D$) and $f(x,w)$ is a bounded convex function (in the examples above the objective was a linear function, its negation gives a convex function that we need to minimize).
-More generally, such formulations arise whenever the objective function in the convex relaxation is a sum of objectives for individual constraints and the domain does not depend on the Boolean constraints.
+Our lower bounds apply to distributional CSPs in which constraints are sampled i.i.d.~from some distribution $D$ and they show that even estimating the value of the expected objective: $\max_{\sigma \in \on^n} \E_{C\sim D}[ \sigma(C)]$ is hard.
+We remark that, given $m = \Omega(n/\eps^2)$ samples, for every $x \in \on^n$, the value of the objective based on $m$ i.i.d. samples is within $\eps$ of the value of the expected objective (with high probability).
+Applying a convex relaxation to such a CSP leads to the following convex program: $\min_{x \in K} \E_{C \sim D} [f_C(x)]$, where $K$ is a fixed convex $N$-dimensional set (that is not dependent the distribution $D$) and for every $C$, $f_C(x)$ is a bounded convex function over $K$.
 Such programs are referred to as {\em stochastic convex programs} and are well-studied in machine learning and optimization (e.g.~\cite{NemirovskiJLS09,Shalev-ShwartzSSS09}).